Skip to Main Content

 Is an apprenticeship worth it?

-Whether or not an apprenticeship is worth it depends on your career goals and situation.
+Whether an apprenticeship is worth your time depends on your career goals and situation.
 Carefully consider both the benefits and drawbacks of these programs before you proceed.

 • You’ll earn money while you get experience and training instead of taking on student loan debt.